dougeby/IntuneDocs/InTuneDocs/DeployUse/use-groups-to-manage-users-and-devices-with-microsoft-intune.md

 >[!IMPORTANT]
 >
 >If you open the Groups workspace in the Intune portal and see a link to the Azure active directory (Azure AD) portal, then you are already using the *new* Azure AD security groups approach to group management in Intune, described in [Notice of upcoming improvements to the admin experience for groups](#notice-of-upcoming-improvements-to-the-admin-experience-for-groups).
 Click the link to the Azure AD portal to create and manage your groups.
-To learn how to work with Azure AD security groups, see [Managing access to resources with Azure Active Directory groups](https://azure.microsoft.com/en-us/documentation/articles/active-directory-manage-groups/).
+To learn more about the migration see [Migrating groups to Azure Active Directory](migrating-groups-to-azure-active-directory.md).
 >
 >If you do not see the link to the Azure AD portal, you are still using the *current* approach to group management, described in [Create groups to manage users and devices with Microsoft Intune](#Create-groups-to-manage-users-and-devices-with-Microsoft-Intune) in this topic.